 This is a general look at our daily routine because we don’t following a set schedule at this point in our homeschool journey.
 I don’t necessarily schedule our days, but I’m very aware of our direction for the year at all times.

-Keeping that direction in mind, I spend a couple of hours every two weeks going through our curricula and entering assignments for both of my kids into Homeschool Planet.
+Keeping that direction in mind, I spend a couple of hours every two weeks going through our curricula and entering assignments for both of my kids into Homeschool Planet (See my Homeschool Planet review here).
 That keeps us on track each day and provides accountability for the things we need to accomplish each day and each week.

 On a typical homeschool day, our morning looks something like this for my oldest child, a fifth-grader: